-When I saw pictures of San Blas I knew it was a spot I had to visit!
+When I saw pictures of the San Blas Islands in Panama I knew it was a spot I had to visit!
 It’s not only incredibly gorgeous in pictures, but also super remote and known for being adventurous.
 I love a good adventure so I knew that it would be an experience I would hate to miss out on.
 Unfortunately, there isn’t a whole lot of information out there about how to get there or what it is really like so we were kind of left to guess on a lot of things (similar to Panama City).

 I was able to find a little information and decided on an AirBnB that offered transport.
 This is where problems came in.
 I want to share what my experience was like and help you figure out the best way to plan a trip to San Blas and share what I would have done instead knowing what I know now.